convox/convox/docs/guides/load-balancing.md

     SERVICE  DOMAIN                               PORTS
     web      web.myapp.0a1b2c3d4e5f.convox.cloud  443:3000

-You can then access the `web` Service of this application using `https://web.myapp.0a1b2c3d4e5f.convox.cloud`
+You can then access the `web` Service of this App using `https://web.myapp.0a1b2c3d4e5f.convox.cloud`

 ### SSL Termination